 Have you ever considered doing a boudoir photo shoot but don’t know where to start?
-Maybe you think that you don’t have the perfect body so you’ve felt intimidated?
+Maybe you think that you don’t have the perfect body, so you’ve felt intimidated.
 Don’t worry, you’re not alone.
-I have been considering doing a boudoir photo shoot for myself, and in just a few weeks I’ll be in-front the camera in my very first boudoir shoot.
+I have been considering doing a boudoir photo shoot for myself, and in just a few weeks I’ll be in front of the camera in my very first boudoir shoot.
 While I know my body isn’t perfect, this is a way for me to embrace myself.
-A way for me to love my body, to build my self-confidence and my self-esteem.
-If you’re like me, you’re probably wondering, well where do I start?
+A way for me to love my body and to build my confidence and self-esteem.
+If you’re like me, you’re probably wondering, “Well, where do I start?”
 Today I want to share with you a few ways that you can stay confident during a boudoir photo shoot.

 Have you considered a boudoir photo shoot?
 If you’ve done one, what tips can you share?